gitter-badger/LuckyMine/README.md

-# LuckyMine
+## LuckyMine
-PocketMine-MP Web Interface
+> PocketMine-MP Web Interface

+Our interface uses ServerAuth by EvolSoft